 |Weight||0.7-1.4 kg (4)|

 The European polecat is classified as Least Concern (LC) on the IUCN Red List (7).
 It is partially protected under Schedule 6 of the Wildlife and Countryside Act, 1981 (3).
-Listed under Schedule 3 of the Conservation (Natural Habitats etc) Regulations (1994), Annex Va of the EC Habitats Directive, and Appendix III of the Bern Convention.
-Classified as a species of conservation concern by the UK Biodiversity Action Plan, although not a priority species (5).
+Listed under Schedule 3 of the Conservation (Natural Habitats etc) Regulations (1994), Annex Va of the EC Habitats Directive, and Appendix III of the Bern Convention (5).
+Classified as a species of priority terrestrial mammal species by the UK Biodiversity Action Plan (8).